Chester County Domestic Violence Lawyer

 The laws in Pennsylvania define the term “domestic relationship” broadly.
 If you’ve been accused of a crime, an experienced Chester County criminal defense attorney can help.

-Your lawyer will determine whether prosecutors have a valid case for domestic violence.
-Just call our law firm to schedule a free case evaluation to learn more about how we can help.
+Attorney Mike DiCindio will determine whether the Commonwealth has a strong case against you.
+Call DiCindio Law, LLC to schedule a free case evaluation and learn more about how we can help.

 What is “Domestic Abuse”?